EASTER: Embedding Aggregation-based Heterogeneous Models Training in Vertical Federated Learning: Experiment Evaluation

-To study the performance of $\mathtt{VFedMH}$ under heterogeneous models, we conduct a comparative analysis with baseline methodologies.
-The comparison includes local training, where the active party trains a model separately using their local features, along with two recent VFL studies, namely Pyvertical \cite{romanini2021pyvertical} and C\_VFL \cite{castiglia2022compressed}.
-Moreover, all methods are under the same experimental configuration.
-Furthermore, aiming to evaluate the performance of local embedding aggregation in $\mathtt{VFedMH}$, we conduct a comparative analysis with baseline methodologies.
+To evaluate the performance of EASTER under heterogeneous models, we conducted a comparative analysis with baseline methodologies.
+The comparison included local training, where the active party trains a model separately using their local features, along with three recent VFL studies as follows. \begin{itemize} \item Pyvertical \cite{romanini2021pyvertical} implemented basic SplitVFL model training and divided the entire model into a top model and a bottom model.
+The active party owned the top-level model, and the passive party owned the bottom-level model.
+The active party and the passive party collaboratively trained the global model. \item C\_VFL \cite{castiglia2022compressed} reduced the communication overhead of VFL by compressing the amount of transmitted data based on traditional SplitVFL. \item Agg\_VFL \cite{zhang2022adaptive} was an AggVFL method used to solve the imbalanced features of each participant. \end{itemize}

-The baselines encompass various approaches: Local, Heter\_aggVFL, Homo\_aggVFL, and Homo\_VFedMH.
-Local involves independent model training by the active party using their local features.
-Heter\_aggVFL involves collaborative training among participants with heterogeneous local models, achieved by aggregating local prediction results.
-Similarly, Homo\_aggVFL involves collaborative training among participants with homogeneous local models by aggregating local prediction results.
-Homo\_VFedMH enables collaborative training among participants with heterogeneous local models, achieved by aggregating local embedding.
-The local prediction results of active part aggregation in the two methods Homo\_aggVFL and Heter\_aggVFL, i.e., no further training is required after active part aggregation.
-In the Homo\_VFedMH and $\mathtt{VFedMH}$ methods, it is necessary to further train the locally embedded data aggregated by the active party.
-Finally, we evaluate the performance of $\mathtt{VFedMH}$ on local heterogeneous optimizers.

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-The $\mathtt{VFedMH}$ and baseline methods are implemented using the PyTorch \cite{paszke2019pytorch} framework.
-In VFL, four participators are employed, with one party assuming an active role and the remaining three parties adopting passive roles.
-The data set comprising all samples is partitioned into four distinct portions vertically.
-Each participant possesses a portion of features that is representative of all the samples.
-The active party owns ownership of the labels assigned to all samples.
-During the training process, all participants engage in collaborative training of local heterogeneous models while ensuring that the samples used for training are aligned.
-Furthermore, in our training process, we set the global epoch to be 20, the batch size to be 128, and the learning rate for all networks to be 0.05.
+To ensure a fair comparison, all methods were evaluated under the same experimental settings.
+Specifically, the EASTER and baseline methods were implemented using the PyTorch \cite{paszke2019pytorch} framework.
+In VFL, $C$ participants were employed, with one party assuming an active role and the remaining three parties adopting passive roles.
+The data set comprising all samples was partitioned into $C$ distinct portions vertically.
+We set $C$ = 4 to evaluate our method.
+Additionally, we evaluated the training time and memory overheads of our method by varying the number of participants.
+Furthermore, we set the batch size to 128.
+Furthermore, we set the batch size to 128 and used different learning rates for each dataset.
+Specifically, the learning rate was set to 0.01 for MNIST and FMNIST, 0.1 for CIFAR-10, CIFAR-100, and CINIC-10 (with exponential decay during training), and 0.001 for CRITEO.
+We set the embedding size to 128, and the number of layers in both the local embedding and predicting models was the same.